sofakid/Skoarcery/README.md

     |: a ]] ]] Dal Segno ^^(;,;)^^ %S% ) ) :|

-Cthulhu can assert stuff too.
+Cthulhu can assert stuff too, you have to stick it right in his face, he's sleeping.

     ^^(;@octave == 5;)^^

-Save him to wake later.
+Or save him to wake later with any message.

     ^^(;,;)^^ => @foo